LeoVelosa/Solitude/README.md

 # Solitude

+# What is Solitude

+Solitude is a roguelike game where your goal is to reach and kill the final boss.\
+Every time you die you must restart.

+# Storyline

+An evil spirit has taken over the kingdom and one lone knight has survived.
+The knight must venture through the demolished kingdom that has been overrun by monsters and must destroy everything that stands in the way of taking back the kingdom.

 ## Installation instructions:

 1. Clone repository
 1. Install [MobaXterm](https://mobaxterm.mobatek.net/download-home-edition.html) and start the server (should start on open)
 2. Open any Unix terminal.
 I used Ubuntu (wsl)